heshanchuan/STEB-Planner/README.md

   </tr>

 </table>
-The gif some other scenes will be uploaded later
+The pics and gifs of some other scenes will be uploaded later